Retired liner: what happens to the plane after the last flight

-Aircraft “retire” at a certain age.
-At this moment, the aircraft goes to storage and waits for it to be picked up and repaired by another airline, or dismantled and disposed of.
-“The decision to dismantle the aircraft most often depends on whether the cost of its parts and components is higher than that of the aircraft as an aircraft,” said Mark Gregory, managing director of Air Salvage International, CNN Travel.
+Airplanes “retire” at a certain age.
+At this point, the aircraft is sent to storage and waits for another airline to pick it up and repair it, or disassemble and dispose of it.
+“The decision to dismantle an aircraft most often depends on whether the cost of its parts and components is higher than that of the aircraft as an aircraft,” Mark Gregory, managing director of Air Salvage International, told CNN Travel.

 On the subject: Flight Secrets: Your flight reservation code can tell you a lot

-“They can be leased, and the lease expires.
-The operator can carry out size upgrades and park smaller planes.
-Typically, aircraft are decommissioned and put into storage.
-These programs keep the aircraft operational.
-Aircraft systems are operated on a regular basis until the engine starts.
+“They can be rented out, and the lease will expire.
+The operator can carry out size upgrades and park smaller aircraft.
+Typically, aircraft are retired and put into storage.
+These programs keep the aircraft running.
+Aircraft systems are operated on a regular basis up to engine start.
 This process is regulated and approved by the FAA.
-Some of these aircraft may be sold, and a new operator will launch them again.
-The rest will be disassembled into spare parts, shredded or recycled, ”he added.
+Some of these planes may be sold and the new operator will launch them again.
+The rest will be disassembled for parts, shredded or recycled, ”he added.